Cléo de Mérode: Biography

 In the spring of 1896, a second scandal erupted due to the exhibition of the sculpture La Danseuse by Alexandre Falguière at the Salon des Artistes Française.
 The sculpture was a life-size nude in white marble that was carved from a plaster cast of de Mérode's body.
 Despite the grain of skin visible on the plaster, proving a live cast, de Mérode accused Falguière of having fabricated a scandalous work by molding the body of the statue on another female model, whereas she posed only for the head.
 The scandal followed her throughout her career; almost a decade later, in 1904, The Sketch wrote, "Cléo de Mérode is, of course, well known because of her beauty and the Falguière statue, and not on account of her quality as dancer, which is not remarkable."
 Although de Mérode vehemently denied posing for the sculpture, she later incorporated the work into a stage production in which she starred.
-The sculpture can now be seen at the Musée d'Orsay.
+The sculpture can be seen at the Musée d'Orsay.